 - independent driving - lasting about 10 minutes by following either: traffic signs, a series of verbal directions or a combination of both.
 The examiner can show you a simple diagram to help you understand where you’re going when following verbal directions.

 The test is the same for both manual and automatic cars.
 However, please note that I now only deliver learner training in an automatic car.
 This means that when you pass your driving test you will only be able to drive an automatic car.

 You will pass your driving test if you make no more than 15 driving faults and no serious or dangerous faults.

 Information about the new driving test format

-From Monday 4th December 2017 the driving test format for learner drivers is changing.
+From Monday 4th December 2017 the driving test for learner drivers is changing.